tIcers/tIcers/README.md

 - 👋 Hi, I’m Atsuki
-- 👀 I’m interested in ML and data science
+- 👀 I’m interested in ML and data science in the future
-- 🌱 I’m currently learning python, javascript
+- 🌱 I’m currently learning Python, Javascript